-She completed her PhD on fur clothing and intergenerational relations in Poland at the University of Edinburgh (2013) and has since worked on a design anthropology project about secondhand clothing and 'the Internet of Things' (Edinburgh, in collaboration with UCL and Oxfam UK), held a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities (Edinburgh), and lectured at the Rijksuniversiteit Groningen in the Netherlands.
+I've previously worked between Informatics at the University of Edinburgh and Edinburgh College of Art on a design anthropology project about secondhand goods and 'the Internet of Things' (for which I carried out research in Manchester, UK), held a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities, and taught at the Rijksuniversiteit Groningen in the Netherlands.
 I received my PhD from Edinburgh in 2013.

-She is an Affiliated Scholar of the Reproductive Sociology Research Group at the University of Cambridge.
+I am an Affiliated Scholar of the Reproductive Sociology Research Group at the University of Cambridge.
 Between 2016 and 2019 I was a co-editor of Anthropology Matters Journal.
 I am a contributor to the Times Literary Supplement.

 2017 'Catholic in Kraków?
 Fur, the ethic of attribution, and when non-religious things conform to religious aesthetics'.
 World Art special issue ‘Aesthetics and Ethics: Anthropological Perspectives’.
 Vol. 7, issue 2, pages 307-327.

 2016 ‘An “excess of the normal”: luxury and difference in Polish fur critique.’
 Journal of Material Culture.
 Vol 21.
 1ssue 3, pages 277 – 295.